abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/first_cvrp_implementation.rst

           const int size = data.Size();
           const int64 capacity = data.Capacity();

-          CHECK_GT(FLAGS_number_vehicles, 0)
+          CHECK_GT(FLAGS_number_vehicles, 1)
-                                         << "We need at least one vehicle!";
+                                         << "We need at least two vehicles!";
           // Little check to see if we have enough vehicles CHECK_GT(capacity, data.TotalDemand()/FLAGS_number_vehicles)
                            << "No enough vehicles to cover all the demands";
           ...

-    This little check is handy to avoid the solver trying to find a feasible solution while it is obvious none exist.
+    This little check is handy to avoid the solver trying to find a feasible solution while it is obvious none exists.
-    The distances are the depot are transferred to the solver the usual way:
+    The distances and the depot are transferred to the solver the usual way:

     ..  code-block:: c++